takeshape/takeshape-starter-nuxt/README.md

 5. Open the project in your favorite IDE or change directories into it with your terminal.

-5. Edit `nuxt.config.js` in the root directory and replace the text that says `YOUR-ENDPOINT-HERE` with your API Endpoint.
+5. Edit `.env.local-example` in the root directory and replace the text that says `YOUR-ENDPOINT-HERE` with your API Endpoint.
 Replace the text that says `YOUR-API-KEY-HERE` with your API Key.
+Rename the file to `.env`.

 6. Run `npm install` and then `npm run generate` and `npm run start` in your terminal.